Paulette Egan, SportsYoga therapist and coach.

 6. Enjoy The Expo

 Enjoy the Expo Soak up the atmosphere at the Expo when you go to collect your race pack.
-The Barrington’s Hospital Great Limerick Run EXPO is a free event will take place on Friday April 28th (3pm to 7PM) and Saturday April 29th (10AM – 6PM) at the UL Sport Arena .
+The Barrington’s Hospital Great Limerick Run EXPO is a free event will take place on Saturday May 5th (11AM to 5PM) at the UL Sport Arena .
 This year the Expo will be even busier than last year with plenty of exhibitors, health advice, tips and experts.
 It will be good to mingle and swap tips with the other runners.

 7 Remain Present and Stay Focused